 Those ones will monitor your heart rate, breathing rate, skin temperature and in some cases brain waves and snoring.

 Other sleep trackers are non-intrusive.
 They sit by your bedside and monitor you and your environment.
 Humidity levels and levels of particulates in the air can potentially impact your sleep.
-Knowing those levels and how they correspond to the quality of your sleep can help you change your surroundings to be more favorable to a good night’s sleep.
+Knowing those levels and how they correspond to the quality of your sleep can help you change your surroundings to be more favourable to a good night’s sleep.

 What sleep tracker is best for me?

 That really depends on what kind of information you are looking for.
-Also, if you want the tracker to be a 24 hour monitor that also tracks everything you do.
+Also, if you want the tracker to be a 24-hour monitor that also tracks everything you do.

 Some trackers are just for your sleep.
 Others will track that as well as your exercise routine and how mobile or sedentary you are throughout the day.
 How much information you need is up to you.